safaldhamala/chatWithNotes/README.md

 ## Chat with Your Notes (CLI)

-Turn a folder of `.txt` notes into a fully local chatbot you can query from the command line.
+Turn a folder of `.txt` notes into a fully local chatbot you can chat with.
 This project builds a FAISS vector index over your notes using local embeddings from Ollama, then answers questions with a local chat model using retrieval-augmented generation (RAG).

 ### What you get
 - **Local-first**: Runs entirely on your machine (no cloud calls)